If you came directly to this page you may wish to read page one first.

 Several causes are likely to have influenced the King's judgement:

 a) he was now aged 46 and he did not identify himself with the young man of the statue;

-b) in 1665-70 the king had arranged for casts of Trajan's Column in Rome to be made to be studied by the French Academy students; in 1672 he was dedicated a book of engravings depicting the whole column by Pietro Santi Bartoli.
-Trajan was portrayed sixty times in the reliefs, but never in the act of taking part in a fight (in most cases he delivers a speech to the troops) and the king might have thought it was no longer proper for him to be portrayed as actually leading his army;
+b) in 1665-1670 the King had arranged for casts of Colonna Traiana to be made to be studied by the French Academy students; in 1672 he was dedicated a book of engravings depicting the whole column by Pietro Santi Bartoli.
+Trajan was portrayed sixty times in the reliefs, but never in the act of taking part in a fight (in most cases he delivers a speech to the troops) and the King might have thought it was no longer proper for him to be portrayed as actually leading his army;

 c) relations with Innocent XI, the reigning pope, were extremely poor, because the latter supported the Austrian Emperor in his fight against the Ottomans, traditional allies of France, and this might have led to despising whatever came from Rome;